athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 ::: footnotes

-->->-> footnote#my-way
-This point is more nuanced than it appears and could also warrant a post of it's own.
-Just note that this is my process.
-I don't recommend it to everyone.
-->->->

 ->->-> footnote#cli-tool-v-dev-tools
 In earlier versions of this blog post I referred to the `Clojure CLI Tools` as `Clojure Tools`.
 The reason I now refer to them as the "Clojure CLI Tools" is because on August 21, 2020 it was announced in Clojurians (The official Clojure Slack Org) that cognitect released a free set of tools called [Cognitect Dev Tools].
 Thus, I made the change to be very clear that there is a difference.
-->->->

-->->-> footnote#clojure-tools-simple
-I feel this was true for me because their role in the Clojure ecosystem tooling setup is deceptively simple and focused.
 ->->->

 ->->-> footnote#clj-calls-clojure-note